Best No-Penalty CD Rates

 The APY (Annual Percentage Yield) rate tells you how much money you can expect to earn on the money you deposit in the CD.

-Since you might be looking at an early withdrawal, always make sure that the rate compounds daily to maximize your take-home profits.
+Since you might be looking at an early withdrawal, always ensure the rate compounds daily to maximize your take-home profits.
 The higher the APY rate, the more money you’ll earn.

 Withdrawal Terms

 It is important to note that this is not always the case.
-Some financial institutions may offer a regular window during which you can withdraw your money without having to pay a fine.
+Some financial institutions may offer a regular window during which you can withdraw your money without paying a fine.

 FDIC Insurance

-FDIC insured banks offer insurance on money saved in their accounts, usually up to $250,000 in any one category.
+FDIC-insured banks offer insurance on money saved in their accounts, usually up to $250,000.

 While it’s unlikely that you’ll need it, since member FDIC banks have to pass rigorous tests to offer this insurance, it’s still good to have.